Jevan Snead: Ole Miss Rebels

 Snead ended his 2009 season by passing for 2,632 yards, with 20 touchdowns and 20 interceptions.
-After the season, he declared for the 2010 NFL Draft.
+After the season, he declared for the 2010 NFL draft.

 Snead's 2008 and 2009 seasons rank sixth and eighth, respectively, in Ole Miss's career ranking of single-season passing yards, while his career total of 5,394 ranks sixth all-time.

 Professional career

 Pre-draft

-Entering his junior season at Ole Miss, Snead was considered a top-2 quarterback prospect (along with Sam Bradford) in the 2010 NFL Draft, according to his former high school coach Chad Morris.
+Entering his junior season at Ole Miss, Snead was considered a top-2 quarterback prospect (along with Sam Bradford) in the 2010 NFL draft, according to his former high school coach Chad Morris.
 In April 2009, CBSSports.com's Pete Prisco even projected Snead to be the first overall pick in 2010.
 After his junior season, which saw him throw 20 touchdowns and 20 interceptions, Snead requested a draft evaluation from the NFL Draft Advisory Board, and he received a fourth-round draft grade.
 However, he went undrafted.

 Tampa Bay Buccaneers

 After going undrafted, Snead signed with the Tampa Bay Buccaneers on April 24, 2010.
 He was released on July 31, 2010, to make room on the 80-man training camp roster for newly signed first round draft pick Gerald McCoy.
 On August 24, 2010, Snead re-signed with Tampa Bay, after starting quarterback Josh Freeman suffered a thumb injury that sidelined him for the rest of the preseason.
-Snead was to back-up Josh Johnson and Rudy Carpenter before the Buccaneers again cut Snead on September 4, 2010.
+Snead was to backup Josh Johnson and Rudy Carpenter before the Buccaneers again cut Snead on September 4, 2010.